Monday, February 1, 2021

 Prophetic

-such unwanted weather.
+such unwanted storms.

-i became the crossroads
+i became a weathervane of crossroads

-in a quandary of winds
+in a quandary of winds, whose smiling omens

-which carved me out like a trench.
+carved me out like a trench.

-thorns roamed fast among
+roamed fast among rattlesnakes and succulent begonias.

-imparting a rune of whys.
+naked soles into a runesong of whys.

 i pitied the gods,

-had the stamina to wrestle
+had the stamina to wrestle the

-the most implacable of angels.
+most implacable angels.

-eager and able to forfeit the game.
+eager to forfeit the illusory game.

 those addictions and fixations and dysfunctions